thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 is to show something to the end-user.
 It does this by offering a simple api: state.

-In my mental model, state is like a especial property in the box.
+In my mental model state is like a especial property inside the box.
 It's independent from everything else that happens within it.
-It will get whatever value you start it with and then store subsequent ones without caring what's going on around it.
+It will get a default value on first render and always be up to date with the latest value.
+That's the biggest difference between variables and state.

+--- Image of state in the box ---

+Each variable and function is created on every render, which means their values are also brand new.
+Even if a variable's value never changes, it is recalculated and reassigned every time.
+That's not the case with state, it only changes when there's a request for it to change via a `set` state event.

-State follows a simple rule, whenever it changes it will re-rendered the component and its children.
-This means on every render everything in the component is executed again, which includes functions and variables.
-Props follow the exact same logic, if a prop changes, the component will re-render.
+State follows a simple rule: Whenever it changes it will re-rendered the component and its children.
+Props follow the same logic, if a prop changes, the component will re-render, however, we can control state by modifying it, props are more static and usually change as a reaction to a state change.

-## Rendering Mental Model
+## Rendering Mental Model: how to think about React's hardest part

-Rendering is React's most confusing part and where having a clear mental model really helps.
-It's confusing because there are a lot of things that happen during rendering and a lot of pitfalls that come with them.
+I consider rendering to be React's most confusing part because a lot of things happen during rendering that aren't obvious by looking at the code.
+That's why having a clear mental model really helps.

-The way I imagine rendering with my mental model boxes is two fold: the first render brings the box into existence.
-That's when state is initialized.
-The second part is when it re-renders.
-I imagine it as the box being thrown away and an almost-brand-new-one being created.
-It sorts of recycles the box.
+The way I imagine rendering with my imaginary boxes is two fold: the first render brings the box into existence, that's when state is initialized.
+The second part is when it re-renders, that's the box being recycled, most of it is brand new but some important elements of it remain, namely state.

-Whenever a re-render happens, everything inside the box is re-created, including variables and functions.
-Everything except for state which is maintained from render to render.
-That's why the box is "recycled".
-React keeps track of each box and that's why state is always reliable, because its value is maintained whatever happens.

-We call it a "render" because it ultimately renders (shows) something to the screen, but it's equal to a function being executed, and when you execute a function everything inside of it is run from scratch; variables are initialized, functions are called, memory is allocated, the whole deal.
-Component work the same way and that's why we can have logic like this:
+On every render everything inside a component is created, including variables and functions, that's why we can have variables storing calculation results.
+They will be recalculated on the next render.
+It's also why functions are not reliable since their reference—their value per se—also changes.

 --- show basic code that relies on some state to render something ---

 The above will give a different result depending on the props the component receives.
-Whenever props or state changes, a new render happens and the function is executed again.
+Whenever props or state changes, a new render happens and code inside a component is executed again.

+However, state doesn't change, it is maintained across renders.
+That's why the box is "recycled" instead of created brand new every time.
+Internally, React is keeping track of each box, making sure its state is always consistent.
+That's how React knows when to update a component, because when state changes it knows to which component it belonged to.

-By imagining a box being recycled, I can understand what's going on inside of it.
-For simple components it's easy to guess, but the more complex a group of components gets, the more useful a clear mental model becomes.
+By imagining a box being recycled I can understand what's going on inside of it.
+For simple components it's easy to grasp, but the more complex a components gets, the more props it receives, the more state it maintains, the more useful a clear mental model becomes.

-A very common situation in React is when you have state in a component and suddenly you need to share that state to another component that isn't a child.
-The way to solve this is by "lifting state up" to the closest parent that contains both components needing such state.
-Like this:

---- image of lifting state up with boxes ---

-I've seen many of my students struggling with this idea, I believe it's because without a good mental model you can't imagine how each component connects to another.

-Another great example of this mental model in action is updating a parent's state from a child.
-It's very common to want to update some state whenever a button is clicked, so we sent props with a function that will update state.
-In under to understand this we need to remember that a parent box can share information to any of its children.
-When we send down a function, the parent is telling its child "hey, here's a function you can use to give me some intructions".
-Like:

---- Visual representation of the above ---

-### Conclusion
+## The final mental model.
+Putting it all together.

+Now that I've explained all the different parts of the puzzle separatedly, let's put it all together.
 Here's the complete mental model I use for React components, directly translated from how I imagine them into words.

 I imagine a React component as a box.

+--- A box ---

-The box contains not only its own information but also all of its children.
-A box, like a real world box, can have other boxes inside of it as well as many other things, and the boxes can in turn contain other boxes.
-Either side by side or inside each other.
-I use a similar mental model for recursion and HTML.
+The box contains all of its own information within its walls, as well as all its children.

+A box, like a box in the real world, can have other boxes inside of it and these boxes can in turn contain more boxes.
+In this way each box/component must have a single parent, and a parent can have many children.

-The boxes are self-contained, impermeable.
-They never leak anything outside of themselves, but they can share things to its children, or whatever is inside of them.
-In React the way to share things between boxes is called `props`, the same idea applies to function and then it's called `arguments`.
+The boxes are self-contained, semi-permeable.
+They never leak anything from inside to outside, but they can use information from the outside as if it was belonging to them.

+In React the way to share information between components is called `props`, the same idea applies to function and then it's called `arguments`, they both work in the same way but with a different syntax.

+TK

 Since information can only travel _down_ from parents to children, whenever I need to share something between them, I imagine that piece as moving _up_ into a